whayler1/rivets-example/readme.md

 </html>
 ```

-In the head we pull in rivets script.
-Inside the body we are creating a div with an h1 tag.
-The h1 tag has `{ data.title }` in it.
+In the head we pull in the rivets script.
+Inside the body we create a div tag with the id "candy-shop", this will be important when we bind our data.
+Inside the #candy-shop div there is an h1 tag with `{ data.title }` in it.
 If you've used templating engines before this should look familiar to you.

 #### css